SamuelTegsten/LearnJava/README.md

 ### JavaBasics
 From Hello World to making applications & games :brain:

+### JavaOO
+Learning what Object Oriented means & the basics around it

 ## Documents from my projects :books:

 ## Scources for learning :bookmark: